 Are you looking for side dishes to pair with your meat dishes?
 Here are 50 common Asian side dishes that best complement either chicken, beef, or seafood recipes.

 Asian cuisine boasts a rich and diverse array of side dishes that accompany main meals.
-From steaming hot rice and stir-fried vegetables to savory sauces and pickled salads, these dishes are designed to complement and enhance the flavors of the main dish.
+From steaming hot rice and stir-fried vegetables to savory sauces and pickled salads.
+These dishes are designed to complement and enhance the flavors of the main dish.

 Steamed Rice